 Lotus Cup Europe is firmly established as one of the continent’s strongest single-marque championships.
 The FIA International Series attracts competitors from across the continent and supports some of the biggest events in the European motorsport calendar.
 Safety and technical regulations governed by the FIA and with the championship status being similar to prestigious series such as DTM & GT World Challenge.

-V6 Cup - for the Exige V6 Cup and Evora GT4
+Exige Cup - for the Exige V6 Cup

-Production - for normally-aspirated Elises and the Elise Cup R
+Production - for normally-aspirated Elises - S1 & S2 and the Elise Cup R

 The championship is open to drivers at all levels of experience, provided that they hold an International D licence or higher.
 Whilst the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.